cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 Ansible is a widely popular open-source tool used for automation of configuration management, application deployment.
 Ansible is popular because of its simplicity.
 Originally, Ansible Inc was setup to manage the product.
 Later in 2015, RedHat acquired Ansible.

-"It uses no agents and no additional custom security infrastructure, so it's easy to deploy and most importantly, it uses a very simple language (YAML, in the form of Ansible Playbooks) that allow you to describe your automation jobs in a way that approaches plain English" [@hid-sp18-417-doc-Ansible].
-An user doesn't have to learn a cryptic language to use it.
+> ``It uses no agents and no additional custom security
+> infrastructure, so it's easy to deploy and most importantly, it uses
+> a very simple language (YAML, in the form of Ansible Playbooks) that
+> allow you to describe your automation jobs in a way that approaches
+> plain English'' [@hid-sp18-417-doc-Ansible].

+An
+user doesn't have to learn a cryptic language to use it.
 As no agents are required to be installed in the nodes, the tool eases the network overhead.
 Ansible may use two kinds of server for operation.
 One is the